 The resulting data can then be used to improve numerical simulations, leading to more realistic models, economic valuations, and field characterization efforts.
-Ultimate goals include improving oil recovery techniques, furthering research on carbon storage, addressing safety concerns in the oil and gas industry, reducing oil costs, extending domestic oil supplies, and reducing dependence on foreign oil, while also informing policy makers in the energy field.
+Ultimate goals include: improving oil recovery techniques; furthering research on carbon storage; addressing safety concerns in the oil and gas industry; reducing oil costs; extending domestic oil supplies; and reducing dependence on foreign oil.
+We aim to accomplish these goals over the next decade while keeping our nation's policymakers informed.

-For more information on evaluating geologic materials at NETL, we invite you to see our Geomaterials Research Facilities Fact Sheet (R&D176). https://netl.doe.gov/sites/default/files/rdfactsheet/R-D176_0.pdf
+For more information on evaluating geologic materials at NETL, we invite you to see our Geomaterials Research Facilities Fact Sheet (R&D176). https://netl.doe.gov/sites/default/files/rdfactsheet/R-D176 0.pdf